Multiframe Motion Coupling for Video Super Resolution: Introduction

+As illustrated in Figure \ref{fig:teaser} our approach yields state-of-the-art results.
+While Figure \ref{fig:teaser} is a synthetic test consisting of planar motion only, we demonstrate the performance of the proposed approach on several real world videos in Section \ref{sec:results}.

 The literature on super resolution techniques is vast and it goes beyond the scope of the paper to present a complete overview.
-An extensive survey about super resolution techniques published before 2012 can be found in \cite{nasrollahi2014super}.
+An extensive survey of super resolution techniques published before 2012 can be found in \cite{nasrollahi2014super}.
 We will focus on recalling some recent approaches based on energy minimization and deep learning techniques.

-\paragraph{\bf Variational Video Reconstruction\\[2mm]} Most variational approaches for super resolution consist of three terms; a \textit{data fidelity term} that relates each high resolution frame to its low resolution counterpart, one \textit{temporal consistency term} that exploits the additional information hidden in neighboring frames via a motion-based coupling, and a \textit{regularization term} to tackle the ill-posedness of the underlying problem and enforce spatial regularity.

-We refer the reader to \cite{farsiu2004fast} for a comprehensive description of the data formation process and the resulting energies.
-An example of a variational method based on the three terms discussed above is \cite{unger2010convex}, in which the authors propose to determine a high resolution version of the $i$-th frame by minimizing { } where $\|\cdot \|_{H^{\epsilon_d}}$ denotes the Huber loss, $D$ a downsampling operator, $b$ a blur kernel, $\lambda$ a regularization parameter, and $W^{j,i}$ a warping operator that compensates the motion from the $j$-th to the $i$-th frame and is computed by an optical flow estimation in a first processing step.
+\textbf{Variational Video Reconstruction.} A classical variational super resolution technique was presented in \cite{unger2010convex} in which the authors propose to determine a high resolution version of the $i$-th frame via

+where $\|\cdot \|_{H^{\epsilon_d}}$ denotes the Huber loss, $D$ a downsampling operator, $b$ a blur kernel, $\lambda$ a regularization parameter, and $W^{j,i}$ a warping operator that compensates the motion from the $j$-th to the $i$-th frame and is computed by an optical flow estimation in a first processing step.
 The temporal consistency term is based on $D(b * W^{j,i} u^i)-f^j $ and hence compares each frame to multiple low resolution frames.
-It is important to note that repeating the minimization \eqref{eq:UngerEnergy} for super resolving a video means that the high resolution frames are not coupled directly and one requires $n(n-1)$ optical flow estimations for $n$ being the total number of frames.
+Figure \ref{fig:multiframeCouplinga} shows all couplings $W^{j,i}$ needed to use this approach for a sequence of frames.

+Mitzel et al. \cite{mitzel2009video} use a similar minimization, albeit with the $l^1$ norm instead of Huber loss.
+In comparison to \cite{unger2010convex} they do not compute all needed couplings but approximate them from the flows between neighboring frames, which allows for a trade-off between speed and accuracy.